 - Keep lighted cigarettes, matches, and open flames away from a leaking grill.

 - Keep grills at least 10 feet away from the house or any building.

 - Do not use the grill in a garage, breezeway, carport, porch, or under a surface that can catch fire.

 - Do not attempt to repair the tank valve or the appliance yourself; always use the services of a qualified appliance repair person.

 - Never use water to put out a fire on a gas grill.

-- In case of flare up, turn burners off (in gas grilling).
-Gas or Charcoal, move food off of fire.
+- In case of a flare-up, turn the burners off (in gas grilling).
+Gas or Charcoal, move food off of the fire.